We're just a phone call away.

 Contact us directly to see if your order qualifies.
 All pricing and print specs for the alternate item(s) must be provided or accessible to us to determine if this is applicable.

-At this time, we only offer mounting services with our canvas printing.
+We also offer mounting and packing services with our canvas printing.
 Please contact us to discuss what you have in mind; we’ll be happy offer any assistance that we can!

 If we don’t currently have the material you’re looking for, we’d be happy to order it in for you.
 Contact us to discuss your particular order, and we can recommend the right finish for your individual output needs.